Huseyinnurbaki/mocktail/readme.md

 ## Features

+- **AI Assistant** ✨ - An in-app assistant that answers questions about Mocktail and your own mocks, and can **create / update / delete** endpoints from natural language — the catalog updates live as it works.
+Bring your own key; it's stored in the OS keychain and used server-side only, never in the browser
 - **Create Mock APIs** - Support for GET/POST/PUT/PATCH/DELETE methods
 - **Custom Status Codes** - Return any HTTP status (200, 404, 500, etc.) to test error handling
+- **Response Headers** - Set custom headers per mock, including a `Content-Type` override (e.g. `application/problem+json`)
 - **Response Delays** - Add 0-30000ms delay to simulate network latency and loading states
+- **Live Traffic** - A filterable stream of real requests hitting your mocks (method / status / path), with the served response, headers, and keyboard navigation
+- **Randomize** - Generate realistic fake data with 20+ faker types plus fixed values, per-field configuration, and live preview — static by default, fresh on each request when enabled
-- **JSON Editor** - CodeMirror-powered editor with syntax highlighting, error detection, and code folding
+- **JSON Editor** - CodeMirror 6 editor with syntax highlighting, error detection, and code folding
 - **Code Examples** - Instantly generate cURL, Node.js, Python, and Go code snippets for any endpoint
-- **Randomize & Anonymize** ⚠️ _Beta_ - Generate realistic fake data with 20+ faker types plus Custom (fixed value) and AI Generate (prompt-based) modes, with per-field configuration, live preview, and "apply same value to all" support
-- **Irregular Array Support** - Handles arrays with inconsistent object structures, showing field frequency and applying configs selectively
-- **Modern Dashboard** - Clean, intuitive interface built with React and Chakra UI v3
+- **Modern Dashboard** - Clean, responsive interface built with React + Tailwind CSS v4, with light / dark / system themes and accent colors
-- **Catalog View** - Browse, search, and manage all your mock endpoints with quick actions and persistent selection
+- **Catalog View** - Browse, search (with inline path completion), and manage all your mocks with quick actions and keyboard shortcuts
-- **Quick Edit** - Update status codes and delays instantly via gear icon in catalog
-- **Test Endpoints** - Test mocks directly from the catalog list with visual feedback
+- **Test Endpoints** - Test mocks directly from the catalog with status, latency, body, and response headers
-- **Import/Export** - Export mocks to JSON and import them anywhere
+- **Import/Export** - Export mocks to JSON (including randomize + headers) and import them anywhere
-- **Persistent Storage** - SQLite database with volume mounting
+- **Persistent Storage** - Pure-Go SQLite (no CGO); DB lives in the OS app-data dir by default, or a mounted volume in Docker
+- **Optional Auth** - `MOCKTAIL_API_KEY` protects served mocks; `MOCKTAIL_ADMIN_KEY` protects the management API
 - **Multi-Platform** - Native support for amd64 and arm64 (Intel, Apple Silicon, Raspberry Pi)
-- **Health Check** - `/health` endpoint for monitoring and orchestration
+- **Health Check** - `/health` endpoint (reports the bound port) for monitoring and orchestration
 - **Customizable URLs** - Override display URLs for reverse proxy/custom domain setups

 ## MCP Server (AI Integration)